nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The friend has to be previously linked to the game with the provided `GAME_ID`.

 Examples:
-* `friend --unlink Draco -g DOTA` Removes the link between the friend with FRIEND_D 'Draco' and the game with `GAME_ID` 'DOTA'.
+* `friend --unlink Draco -g DOTA` Removes the link between the friend with FRIEND_ID 'Draco' and the game with `GAME_ID` 'DOTA'.
 'Draco' is now no longer associated with 'DOTA'.

 Screenshot: